-First out this year was Gulltaggen in Oslo where students from Berghs won both gold, silver and bronze!
-In AKQA Future Lions in Cannes, five student teams were shortlisted and contributed to the prestigious prize ”School of the Year”, for the fifth consecutive year.
-A student team from Berghs was rewarded gold in Indigo Design Awards and also in One Show and D&AD New Blood.
-In the contest Young Glory one student team won two gold in the September competition, two gold and one silver in the October competition, one silver and a bronze in the November competition and one gold and one silver in the December competition.
+First out this year was Gulltaggen in Oslo, where students from Berghs won gold, silver, and bronze!
+At AKQA Future Lions in Cannes, five student teams were shortlisted and contributed to Berghs landing the prestigious School of the Year award for the fifth consecutive year.
+A student team from Berghs was awarded gold at the Indigo Design Awards and also at the One Show and D&AD New Blood.
+At the Young Glory competition, one student team won two gold at the September competition, two gold and one silver at the October competition, one silver and one bronze at the November competition, and one gold and one silver at the December competition.

 The year started off with awards at Norwegian competition Gulltaggen in Oslo.
 Berghs’students accounted for three of a total of seven nominated entries and won gold with one of the entries.
 At the One Show, students participated in the Young Ones, with six out of 35 finalists coming from Berghs.
 In addition, two entries qualified for the Client Pitch.
 In total the Young Ones competition led to one Gold Pencil and three Silver Pencils.
 At D&AD in London, two of our student teams were nominated, and at AKQA Future Lions in Cannes, Berghs won the category School of the Year for the fourth year running.

 Students won a Silver Pencil, a Merit Award, and were nominated to Client Pitch at the One Show.
 At Cannes Lions, our amazing students took home two of the five awards in the student competition AKQA Future Lions, and secured the desirable title School of the Year for the third consecutive year.
 This was a record!
 Watch the cases here.